Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 The family vacation Americans grew up dreaming about.

-Maui is the family vacation Americans grew up dreaming about — the calm-water beach for the toddler, the snorkel reef for the seven-year-old, the kids' club that gives the parents three hours, the waterslide pool that runs the eleven-year-old's afternoon, the connecting-room suite that lets the grandparents share the trip, the luau that sets the tone for the rest of the week.
+Maui is the family vacation Americans grew up dreaming about, the calm-water beach for the toddler, the snorkel reef for the seven-year-old, the kids' club that gives the parents three hours, the waterslide pool that runs the eleven-year-old's afternoon, the connecting-room suite that lets the grandparents share the trip, the luau that sets the tone for the rest of the week.
 The hotel choice on a Maui family holiday is the most-consequential variable of the trip; the right hotel makes the week, the wrong hotel produces a holiday everyone remembers as exhausting.

 Editors looked at every five-star resort in Wailea, Ka'anapali, Kapalua, and Hāna, plus the strongest condo-and-villa properties on the western coast, and picked twenty.
-The list privileges family infrastructure (kids' clubs that work, the multi-pool waterslide complex, the snorkel-safe beach, the connecting-room suite, the kid-menu breakfast that scales for ten), real Hawaiian cultural programming (the luau, the canoe lesson, the marine-biology snorkel guide, the lei-making class), and the soft signals — does the front desk recognise the family with three children as the working customer, does the housekeeping handle the daily sand-and-towel cycle without prompting, does the room service work for the 5am jet-lagged-toddler call.
+The list privileges family infrastructure (kids' clubs that work, the multi-pool waterslide complex, the snorkel-safe beach, the connecting-room suite, the kid-menu breakfast that scales for ten), real Hawaiian cultural programming (the luau, the canoe lesson, the marine-biology snorkel guide, the lei-making class), and the soft signals, does the front desk recognise the family with three children as the customer, does the housekeeping handle the daily sand-and-towel cycle without prompting, does the room service work for the 5am jet-lagged-toddler call.

-The hotels are ranked best-fit-first for the working Maui family holiday.
-Each entry has a one-line verdict, the suite or villa to request, and the specific working family asset that earns the rank.
+The hotels are ranked best-fit-first for the Maui family holiday.
+Each entry has a one-line verdict, the suite or villa to request, and the specific family asset that earns the rank.
 Choose by region (Wailea for the south-coast warm calm water and the most-resort-style property cluster; Ka'anapali for the longer west-coast beach and the value tier; Kapalua for the quieter north-end resort cluster; Hāna for the off-the-grid east-coast quiet), by family size (the two-bedroom suite for the family of four, the connecting rooms for the family of six, the full-villa rental for the multi-generational ten-person trip), and by trip length.

-#1 Four Seasons Resort Maui at Wailea #2 Grand Wailea, A Waldorf Astoria Resort #3 Andaz Maui at Wailea Resort #4 Fairmont Kea Lani Maui #5 Wailea Beach Resort, A Marriott Resort #6 Montage Kapalua Bay #7 The Ritz-Carlton Maui, Kapalua #8 Hyatt Regency Maui Resort and Spa #9 The Westin Maui Resort and Spa, Ka'anapali #10 Sheraton Maui Resort and Spa #11 Marriott's Maui Ocean Club #12 Hāna-Maui Resort #13 Honua Kai Resort and Spa #14 Napili Kai Beach Resort #15 Westin Nanea Ocean Villas #16 Wailea Beach Villas #17 Outrigger Ka'anapali Beach Resort #18 Westin Ka'anapali Ocean Resort Villas #19 Aston Kaanapali Shores #20 Mauian Hotel on Napili Beach
+#1 Four Seasons Resort Maui at Wailea #2 Grand Wailea, A Waldorf Astoria Resort #3 Andaz Maui at Wailea Resort #4 Fairmont Kea Lani Maui #5 Wailea Beach Resort, A Marriott Resort #6 The Resort at Kapalua Bay #7 The Ritz-Carlton Maui, Kapalua #8 Hyatt Regency Maui Resort and Spa #9 The Westin Maui Resort and Spa, Ka'anapali #10 Sheraton Maui Resort and Spa #11 Marriott's Maui Ocean Club #12 Hāna-Maui Resort #13 Honua Kai Resort and Spa #14 Napili Kai Beach Resort #15 Westin Nanea Ocean Villas #16 Wailea Beach Villas #17 Outrigger Ka'anapali Beach Resort #18 Westin Ka'anapali Ocean Resort Villas #19 Aston Kaanapali Shores #20 Mauian Hotel on Napili Beach

-#1 in Maui for Family Holidays
+#1 in Maui for a Family Holiday

 Four Seasons Resort Maui at Wailea